boingboomtschak/boingboomtschak/README.md

 ## Hey! 👋

-My name is Devon, and I'm a 24 year-old PhD student in Computer Science and Engineering based out of Santa Cruz, CA.
+My name is Devon, and I'm a 24 year-old PhD student in Computer Science and Engineering at UC Santa Cruz under Tyler Sorensen.

-- **Currently learning about**:
-  - 💡 Cross-platform computer graphics exploration with OpenGL, Vulkan, C++, and Rust!
-  - 🖥️ GPU compute with OpenGL / Vulkan compute and CUDA!
 - **Working on**:
+  - Publications on performance modeling of GPU synchronization objects
+  - Grants for future projects
+  - Compiler tooling for parallel programming teaching tools
-  - 🎧 Various [audiovisual web experiments](https://www.devon.engineering/playground/) on my website!
+  - Various things on my website(s), semi updated
 - **Pronouns**: they/them

 <div>